jstncno/archetyped/README.md

 If the only option in the config is `packagePath`, then a string can be used in place of the object.
 If you want to pass other options to the plugin when it's being created, you can put arbitrary properties here.

+If `trusted` is `false` or unspecified (default), the extension will be loaded inside a sandboxed [Node VM](https://nodejs.org/api/vm.html).
+If `trusted` is set to `true`, the extension will run in the context of the current Node process.

 The `extension` section in each extension's `package.json` is also merged in as a prototype to the main config.
 This is where `provides` and